avan06/PS4CheaterNeo/README.md

 - The cheat list will show row number.
 (0.9.4.5)
 - Support using `keyboard up, down or mouse wheel` to adjust value when modifying cheat Value.
 (0.9.5.0)
 - Editing cheat values in UpDown can be automatically written to PS4 when CheatCellDirtyValueCommit is enabled.
 (0.9.5.3)
+- Added an "`Auto Refresh` Cheat" button in the main window.
+When enabled, it will automatically reload cheat values from the PS4 at intervals specified by the `CheatAutoRefreshTimerInterval` option.
+(0.9.9.2)

 ![cheat_1](assets/cheat_1.webp)
 ![cheat_2](assets/cheat_2.webp)